Kamakshi Amman Temple, Mangadu: Legend

 The Goddess came down to this place and performed penance amidst "Panchagni" resting her left leg on the sacred fire and folding her right leg.
-She holds a "Japamala" or rosary in her hand as she meditated on Lord Shiva who asked her to come to Kanchipuram for marriage.
+She holds a "Japamala" in her hand as she meditated on Lord Shiva who asked her to come to Kanchipuram for marriage.

 After the goddess left the place, the heat of the fire that she had created caused great discomfort and became unbearable for all living beings there.
 During his pilgrim tours, Sage Adi Shankaracharya visited Mangadu and installed a Sri Ardhameru Chakram at this place to calm down the heat of the fire created by the Goddess and at the same time make it into a place that is soothing for all living beings.

 We can even today see the "Chakra" in the sanctum sanctorum of the temple and poojas are performed regularly to this Chakra.

 This Chakra is considered to be a Tantric form of the Goddess herself and hence Mangadu also finds a unique place amongst worshippers of the Tantric sect as well.
 An abhishekam being performed to this Ardhameru Chakram (அர்த்த மேரு சக்கரம்) on every Vijaya Dashami day (every year).